novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-92.md

 Having a favorable impression of someone and sitting next to Lee Hyun-woo on the way to Jeju Island was a feeling that no adjective could describe.

-What was bothersome was the presence of Secretary Park Min-sook and the bodyguards in the back seats, as well as the bodyguards in the middle seats.
+What was bothersome was the presence of Secretary Park Min-sook and the bodyguards in the back seats, as well as the bodyguard in their aisle seat.

 It was as if they wanted to hear every conversation between Lee Hyun-woo and Kim Ah-young.